-The future research institute will deal with the issues of a sharp drop in the level of the Caspian Sea, the causes of mass mortality of fish and Caspian seals, conduct environmental monitoring of the water area and coast of the Caspian Sea, and develop cooperation with partners from other Caspian countries.
+The institute will deal with the issues of a decline in the Caspian Sea level, find out the causes of mass mortality of fish and Caspian seals, conduct environmental monitoring of the water area and coast of the Caspian Sea, and develop cooperation with partners from other Caspian countries.

-According to MEGNR RK, the central research institute is planned to be built in Aktau, and its branch – in Atyrau.
+According to MENR RK, the central research institute will be built in Aktau, and its branch – in Atyrau.
 Financing of scientific activity will be from the national and regional budgets, international grants and other sources.

 In the photo credited by N. Shumeyko: the Caspian Sea coast, Aktau, Kazakhstan, 2020.